typesense/typesense-website/docs-site/content/guide/reference-implementations/typeahead-spellchecker.md

+---
+description: "Build keyboard-style typeahead autocorrect with Typesense typo correction using this interactive demo and reusable reference code."
+---

 # Typeahead Spellchecker

 Typesense's typo correction feature can be used to build interesting experiences like this widget that mimics the type-ahead autocorrect interfaces commonly found in iOS/Android keyboards.